Wells Fargo

-Wells Fargo & Company is an American multinational financial services company with corporate headquarters in San Francisco, California; operational headquarters in Manhattan; and managerial offices throughout the United States and internationally.
-The company has operations in 35 countries with over 70 million customers globally.
-It is considered a systemically important financial institution by the Financial Stability Board.
+Wells Fargo operates under Charter No. 1, the first national bank charter issued in the United States.
+This charter was issued to First National Bank of Philadelphia on June 20, 1863, by the Office of the Comptroller of the Currency.
 Wells Fargo, in its present form, is a result of a merger between the original Wells Fargo & Company and Minneapolis-based Norwest Corporation in 1998.
-While Norwest was the nominal survivor, the merged company took the better-known Wells Fargo name and moved to Wells Fargo's hub in San Francisco.
-At the same time, its banking subsidiary merged with Wells Fargo's Sioux Falls-based banking subsidiary.
+The merged company took the better-known Wells Fargo name and moved to Wells Fargo's hub in San Francisco.
+At the same time, Norwest's banking subsidiary merged with Wells Fargo's Sioux Falls-based banking subsidiary.
 Wells Fargo became a coast-to-coast bank with the 2008 acquisition of Charlotte-based Wachovia.